You are currently viewing Know Your TAN: How To Get Tan Number & Download TAN Certificate

 What Is TAN Number?

-TAN is a unique identifier issued by the Income Tax Department and consists of 10 characters—four alphabets, five digits, and an ending alphabet (e.g., PDES03028F).
+TAN number is a unique identifier issued by the Income Tax Department and consists of 10 characters—four alphabets, five digits, and an ending alphabet (e.g., PDES03028F).
 The first three letters signify the jurisdiction code, and the fourth represents the deductee’s name.

 Under Section 203A of the Income Tax Act, 1961, providing a TAN number in all TDS returns is mandatory for compliance with Indian tax regulations.
 It is necessary for reporting tax deductions on salary, dividends, and interest payments and must be included in all TDS/TCS returns, challans, and certificates.
 Failing to quote the TAN number can lead to a penalty of Rs.10,000.